hankbao/libreboot/www/news/andrew-robbins-new-maintainer.md

 Andrew works on critical improvements to the build system, many of which have already been merged.
-They are passionate about Libreboot, understanding the project at a deep level, and they have been an active member of the community.
+They are passionate about Libreboot, understanding the project at a deep level, and he has been an active member of the community.
 Thus, with unanimous agreement from the existing maintainers, Andrew has joined the project officially.